 A company is usually regarded as a UK tax resident if it has been incorporated in the UK or if its place of central management and control is in the UK.
 A company will not be regarded as UK resident, however, if it would be treated as non-UK resident for the purposes of a double tax treaty.
 Resident companies are chargeable to corporation tax on their worldwide profits.

 Corporation tax return to be filed within 12 months of the end of the accounting period.

 Generally, 20 percent on 'yearly' interest payments.
-Various exemptions including, in particular: interest paid by banks in the ordinary course of their business; interest payable on quoted Eurobonds (broadly, interest-bearing securities listed on a recognized stock exchange).
+Various exemptions including, in particular: interest paid by banks in the ordinary course of their business; interest payable on quoted Eurobonds (broadly, interest-bearing securities listed on a recognized stock exchange) and interest paid on a qualifying private placement.
 Interest payments to an EU company are exempt if it is 'associated' with the paying company.
-Companies are associated for these purposes if one directly holds more than 25 percent of the capital or voting rights in the other, or if a third company directly holds more than 25 percent of the capital or voting power in both companies.
+Companies are associated for these purposes if one directly holds more than 25 percent of the capital or voting rights in the other, or if a third EU company directly holds more than 25 percent of the capital or voting power in both companies.
 If no exemption is available, tax treaties may provide for a reduced rate of withholding tax.

-Generally, 20 percent.
+Generally, 20 percent on patent royalties and royalties for the use, or right to use, intellectual property (IP) where the usual place of abode of the owner of the IP is outside the UK.
 Payments to an EU company are exempt if it is "associated" with the paying company.
-Companies are associated for these purposes if one directly holds more than 25 percent of the capital or voting rights in the other, or if a third company directly holds more than 25 percent of the capital or voting power in both companies.
+Companies are associated for these purposes if one directly holds more than 25 percent of the capital or voting rights in the other, or if a third EU company directly holds more than 25 percent of the capital or voting power in both companies.
 If no exemption is available, tax treaties may provide for a reduced rate of withholding tax.